octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 const dog_breed : breed = "Saluki"
 ```

-The real value of types aliases lies in the alias for complex data structures, such as records (described below).
+The real value of type aliases lies in the alias for complex data structures, such as records (described below).
 This way, these structures are more easily handled.

 ### Constants & Variables

 #### Constants

-Constants are by design immutable, which means their values cannot be reassigned.
-Put in another way, they can only be assigned once, at their declaration.
+Constants are by design immutable, which means they can only be assigned once, at their declaration.
 A constant is defined by a name, type and a value:

 ```js